Oct 17, 2024

 And still we slumber while they die,

-which speak in a way that - It seems OK.
+which speak in a way that - Hey, it's OK

 Feb 14, 2023